sg-s/srinivas.gs_mtools/README.md

 # mtools by srinivas.gs

 This repository contains a bunch of useful scripts and functions that make working in MATLAB much easier.
 All my other MATLAB repositories depend on this.
-Feel free to do with this what you will.
+Feel free to do with functions that I have written what you will.
+Some functions written by others are also included here, with licenses and attribution where possible.

 # List of Functions

-Click on the links to go to the doc page of that funciton.
+Click on the links to go to the doc page of that function.

 ### [AngularDifference.m](https://github.com/sg-s/srinivas.gs_mtools/blob/master/AngularDifference.m)
 computes absolute angular distance between two angles in degrees